Carl Dennis: Life and work

 Born in St. Louis, Missouri, on September 17, 1939, Dennis attended Oberlin College and the University of Chicago before receiving his bachelor's degree from the University of Minnesota in 1961.
 In 1966, Dennis received his Ph.D. in English literature from the University of California, Berkeley.
 That same year he became an assistant professor of English at University at Buffalo, where he has spent most of his career; in 2002, he became an artist-in-residence there.
 Dennis has also served on the faculty of the graduate program at Warren Wilson College.

 Dennis has received several prizes for his poetry in addition to the Pulitzer Prize for Poetry, including a Fellowship at the Rockefeller Study Center in Bellagio, Italy, a Guggenheim Fellowship (1984), a National Endowment for the Arts Fellowship in Poetry (1988), and the Ruth Lilly Poetry Prize (2000).

-Dennis is the brother of American composer Robert Dennis.
+Dennis is the brother of composer Robert Dennis.

 Dennis's poetry

 Dennis writes often of quotidian, middle-class life, but beneath the modest, reasonably lighted surfaces of the poems lie unexpected possibilities that create contrast and vibrancy.
-An example from his 1984 collection The Near World is "The Man on My Porch Makes Me an Offer," which begins:
+An example from his 1984 collection The Near World is "The Man on My Porch Makes Me an Offer", which begins: